RedHatInsights/frontend-experience-docs/README.md

 1. **Create a new Markdown file (`*.md`)** inside the `/pages` folder.
 2. **Update the `mkdocs.yml` file** to include a reference to your new file, ensuring it gets added to the documentation structure.
 3. **Open a pull request with your changes**.
-4. After the pull request is merged, your changes should be automatically published.
+4. After the pull request is merged, your changes should be automatically published to both stage and prod.

+---

+## Linked markdown files

+Currently, this repository also contains markdown files that are periodically pulled from the repositories of the services maintained by the Platform Experience UI team.
+These files have the navigation entries defined under the "Services" section in the `mkdocs.yml` file.
+The [update_services.yml](https://github.com/RedHatInsights/frontend-experience-docs/blob/master/.github/workflows/update_services.yml) workflow with the related [script](https://github.com/RedHatInsights/frontend-experience-docs/blob/master/update_services.sh) takes care of updating the files every week on Tuesday.

+If you need to add a new external file to the repository, please:
+1. Add a new record for the service to the `mkdocs.yml` file.
+2. Enhance the list of repositories in the `update_services.sh` script.

 ---